vanbreugel-lab/2023_ski_sense_manuscript/README.md

 - Extracting dominant structures from a large data set using Singular Value Decomposition (SVD).
 - Solving the transfer function of a data driven model using Convex Optimization and minimizing total variation.
 - Solving for the rigid body dynamics of a simple system.
+- Parameter reduction using Uniform Manifold Approximation and Projection (UMAP).